 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In the post, Dr. Rimmerman acknowledged that, in fact, blockages in other organs are quite common but may not always cause noticeable symptoms.
-The ones that occur in the heart and brain are often a matter of life and death, and thus receive more attention, he explained.
+Cardiologist Curtis M. Rimmerman, MD, acknowledges that, in fact, blockages in other organs are quite common but may not always cause noticeable symptoms.
+The ones that occur in the heart and brain are often a matter of life and death, and thus receive more attention, he explains.